ABDULHAM1D0/text-to-audio/README.md

 - Converts text from a .txt file into an .mp3 audio file.
 - Easy to use via the console.
 - Lightweight and beginner-friendly.

+## Technologies Used
+Python

+gTTS

+os (for file handling)

+## Future Improvements
+Add adjustable voice, speed, and language options.

+Build a GUI for easier interaction.

+Support multiple input formats like PDF or DOCX.

+## Dataset
+No dataset is required; the project works with any text file provided by the user.